-Course Outline $\dagger$ :
+Course Outline:

-Introduction and Basics of US Health Care week 1 Topic 1 [Health Care Expenditures] week 2 - 3 Topic 2 [Health Care Markets and Institutions] Topic 3 [Economic Valuation of Life and Health] week 6 - 7 First Exam (take home) approx. week 8 Topic 4 [Decision Models for Health Care Evaluation] week 8 - 9 Topic 6 [Health Care Delivery and Reform] week 10 - 12 Topic 5 [Political Economy of Health]week 13 - 14 Review & Catch-up week 15 Final Exam (Apr. $28^{th}$ , 10:30-12:30 PM) 1 day
+Introduction and Basics of US Health Care week 1 Topic 1 [Health Care Expenditures] week 2 - 3 Topic 2 [Health Care Markets and Institutions]week 4 - 5 Topic 3 [Economic Valuation of Life and Health]week 5 First Exam (tentative date)June 14 th Topic 4 [Decision Models for Health Care Evaluation] week 6 - 7 Topic 5 [Production of Health]week 8 - 9 Topic 6 [Forms of Delivery of Medical Care] week 10 Topic 7 [Political Economy of Health] week 11 Review & Catch-up week 12 Final Exam (TBD)1 day

 Course Description: This course is designed to provide an introduction to health care markets and institutions in the United States from an economic perspective.
 Diagrammatic and mathematical tools of economic analysis will be introduced during lectures to assist in student's understanding of such markets.
-Our aim in the course is to apply foundational theories, key concepts and ideas from relevant economic literature on the ongoing debates over recent changes in the finance and delivery of medical care in the U.S., with special attention on empirical methods of evaluating health care programs and medical decisions.
+Our aim in the course is to apply foundational theories, key concepts and ideas from relevant economic literature on ongoing debates in the finance and delivery of medical care in the U.S., with special attention on empirical methods of evaluating health care programs and medical decisions.
 Our provisional aim is to develop students' critical thinking capacity and ability to apply opposing economic perspectives in analyzing health care issues.
 Constructive debates through directed discussion led by the instructor along with the use of a variety of resources for each topic, including academic articles, news articles and selected chapters from texts will be utilized.
 All readings will be posted on CANVAS.
 Students are encouraged to read course materials for each week prior to class meeting.
 Not all technical concepts from the assigned readings will be important for class performance, however part of the mission of the course is for students to synthesize material covered in these readings in order to retain a profound understanding of the course subject.